JoleneKearse/fem-age-calculator-app/README.md

   - [x] The month number is not between 1-12
   - [x] The year is in the future
   - [x] The date is invalid e.g. 31/04/1991 (there are 30 days in April)
-- [ ] View the optimal layout for the interface depending on their device's screen size
+- [x] View the optimal layout for the interface depending on their device's screen size
-- [ ] See hover and focus states for all interactive elements on the page
+- [x] See hover and focus states for all interactive elements on the page
 - [ ] **Bonus**: See the age numbers animate to their final number when the form is submitted
+- [x] **My Stretch Goal**: Account for leap years.

 ### Screenshot 📷